MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Requested:**

-     - Waiting to process the initiated request is received from Case and task management for Final settlement.
+    - New request initiated from case and task management by user or customer. and then that Request is waiting for action,

+    - In Case and Task Management, Retirement Process will move to Finance Approval stage.

         - *In The action field is following to,*